-The final outturn position for the year shows a net underspend compared to the budget of £2.023million.
-There are a number of over and under spends within the service areas, but the main difference relates to additional income achieved from business rates (NDR).
+The final outturn position for the year shows a net underspend compared to the budget of £108,622.
+There are a number of over and under spends within the service areas.

-A detailed report listing the main areas of under and over spend will be presented to Council on 17 July 2018.
+A detailed report listing the main areas of under and over spend will be presented to Council on 16 July 2019.